GSA/ficam-playbooks/_pacs/2_pacs_what_is_a_pacs.md

 - Use components listed on the GSA FIPS 201 Approved Products List (APL).

-The next section, *[PACS Deployment Models](../pacs/)*, describes common deployment models for PACS.
+The next section, [PACS Deployment Models](../pacs/), describes common deployment models for PACS.